Speeding up Pontus-Mpemba effects via dynamical phase transitions: PME protocols

-\emph{PME protocols.---}To realize the PME, one needs to specify the states in parameter space, $\{ {\bf S}, {\bf F}, {\bf A}, {\bf I}\}$.
+To realize the PME, one needs to specify the states in parameter space, $\{ {\bf S}, {\bf F}, {\bf A}, {\bf I}\}$.
 In addition, one has to define a suitable distance measure between quantum states $\rho$ and $\rho'$ \cite{Lu2017,Nava2025}.
-For small systems, a rigorous and physically meaningful measure is given, e.g., by the trace distance ${\cal D}_{\rho,\rho'} = \frac{1}{2} {\rm Tr} |\rho-\rho'|$ \cite{Nava2024m,Zatsarynna2025}.
-In our case, however, ${\cal D}_{\rho,\rho'}$ is impractical since the size of the Hilbert space becomes exponentially large in $L$ and the time-dependent SCMF approach renders the dynamics intrinsically nonlinear.
-For these reasons, we here quantify the state distance instead in terms of an \emph{order parameter distance},
+For small systems, a rigorous and physically meaningful measure is given, e.g., by the trace distance ${\cal D}_{\rho,\rho'} = \frac{1}{2} {\rm Tr} |\rho-\rho'|$ \cite{Nava2024m,Zatsarynna2025}, \new{but other measures such as the Bures distance (based on the fidelity) or the quantum relative entropy can also be employed.} In our case, ${\cal D}_{\rho,\rho'}$ is impractical since the size of the Hilbert space becomes exponentially large in $L$ and the time-dependent SCMF approach renders the dynamics intrinsically nonlinear. \new{However, since the system under study exhibits phase transitions, it actually suffices to monitor the order parameter dynamics in order to reliably detect quantum Mpemba effects \cite{Nava2019}.} For these reasons, we here quantify the state distance in terms of the \new{normalized} \emph{order parameter distance},

 where $\hat{m}(\nu,t)$ is the time-dependent Fourier mode of $m_j(t)$ in Eq.~\eqref{orderp} at momentum $Q = 2 \pi \nu/L$ and $\hat{m}_{\rm eq}(\nu)$ the corresponding steady-state value.
 According to Eq.~\eqref{order_parameter_distance}, we have $M(t=0)=1$ and $M(t \to \infty)=0$.